SaiyajinK/Minimal-Dark-for-Steam/README.md

 All the sources and tools I used are at the bottom of the description. <br>

 I am neither a coder nor a developer, I have some knowledge after several years of practice and I do this in my free time when I have it. <br>
-Be understandable if you encounter any bugs. <br>
+Be understanding if you encounter any bugs. <br>

 ## `🧪 Restylised vanilla skin topbar + UI enhancements 🧪` <br>